Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/Usage Monitoring.md

 ## Non-Persistent Usage Monitoring API

-The following API endpoints are available to all users for monitoring usage statistics.
+The following API endpoints are available to all users to monitor usage statistics.
 These endpoints provide non-persistent usage data that can be queried on demand.

 | Endpoint | Description |
 |----------|-------------|